wso2/docs-ei/en/streaming-integrator/docs/admin/configuring-Database-and-File-System-State-Persistence.md

 # Configuring Database and File System State Persistence

-This section explains how to prevent the loss of data that can result from a system failure by persisting the state of WSO2 SP periodically either into a database system or into the file system.
+This section explains how to prevent the loss of data that can result from a system failure by persisting the state of WSO2 SI periodically either into a database system or into the file system.

 ### Prerequisites

-Before configuring database persistence, the following prerequisites must be completed.
+Before configuring RDBMS database persistence, the following prerequisites must be completed.

 -   One or more Siddhi Applications must be running in the WSO2 SI